PyCoder21/Termux-AI-Free-Agent/README.md

 # 🚀 FreeSeekR1-Agent: Your Autonomous AI Assistant for Termux 🤖

-## Unleash the Power of AI, Locally and Recursively! ✨
+## Unleash the Power of AI, Totally free and Recursively! ✨

 FreeSeekR1-Agent is a cutting-edge AI assistant designed to operate seamlessly within your Termux environment.
 This intelligent agent is built to tackle a wide array of tasks by **recursively answering and executing function calls until your objective is fully achieved!** Say goodbye to manual intervention and let FreeSeekR1-Agent drive your productivity.